MohannadmJaradat/Bash-Scripting/README.md

 sudo ufw allow ssh
 to get the private ip address
 hostname -I
-I will ditch this approach because the github runner could not access the vm because it is not publicly accessible since it is hosted locally on my machine, I will use local git hooks instead.
+I will ditch this approach because the github runner could not access the vm because it is not publicly accessible since it is hosted locally on my machine, I will use local git hooks instead. apparently git hooks work locally, so they will work on my actual local machine, not on the vm.
+There is nothing to do here but pull manually to th vm.